-A 3 minute read by Alexa Ellis, Director, Special Projects/Founder
+A 3 minute read by Alexa Ellis, VP, Marketing Implementation & Project Management / Founder

 It’s easy to neglect brand voice as a fluffy, unimportant aspect of marketing—until someone messes it up.
 Or doesn’t do it.
 When you think about Dos Equis, what comes to mind?
 Or Apple?
 Or Mailchimp?
 You laugh or feel reassured or think about a mascot.
 But more importantly, the brand voice connects with the company’s value proposition in each of these examples.
 The Most Interesting Man in the World connects to a good, relaxing time drinking a beer.
 Apple’s idiosyncratic philosophy applies to the hardware you buy that helps your creativity and productivity.
 Mailchimp’s cheery, non-technical ease of using email software makes it attractive for users.

 So what happens when you lack voice?
 We’ll first pick on some big, obvious targets to clearly illustrate the power of voice—and the lack of power without it.